-Located along by the Kennedy Expressway (north of Belmont Avenue and west of Kimball Avenue), this 1.24 acre park contains an outdoor swimming pool and spray pool, a playground with sandbox, as well as a field house with four clubrooms, two kitchens, a gymnasium, and a gymnastics center.
+Located along by the Kennedy Expressway (north of Belmont Avenue and west of Kimball Avenue) in the Avondale Community Area, this 1.24 acre park contains an outdoor swimming pool and spray pool, a playground with sandbox, as well as a field house with four clubrooms, two kitchens, a gymnasium, and a gymnastics center.

 With an emphasis on youth gymnastics, Avondale Park is home to one of the park district’s 9 gymnastics centers.The gymnastics center, offers quality instruction for beginners to advanced competitors year-round.